Proven Techniques for Overcoming Worry: How to Stop the Noise

 • Simply observe

-Begin to slow down your breathing – taking slower deeper breaths.
 Only pause for 2-3 seconds between the inhale and the exhale.

-4. Count the breaths
+4. Count the Breaths

-I’ve found the following to work exceptionally well for calming the mind and body.
-This form of breathing activates the vagus nerve.
-The vagus nerve is activated on the exhalation so any breathing where the exhale is longer than the inhale should work fine.
+The vagus nerve is activated on the exhalation, so any breathing where the exhale is longer than the inhale should work fine.

 • Inhale through the nose for 4 seconds